6562680/router/README.md

     ->addPattern('controller', '(?:[^\/]+\/)+(?=[^\/]+)')
     ->addPattern('action', '[^\/]+(?=|$)');

-// using cache, if provided in Configuration
+// using cache if provided
-// otherwise won't remember
+// won't remember otherwise
 $router->remember(function () use ($router) {
     $manager = new BlueprintManager();

     $manager
-        // setting namespace for all route actions that are strings and not callables ->namespace('Gzhegow\Router\Tests\Classes')
+        ->namespace('Gzhegow\Router\Tests\Classes')
         ->group(function () use ($manager) {
             $manager
+                // specifying middlewares array
                 ->middlewares([ '@cli' ])
+                // name will be concatenated
                 ->name('cli.')
                 // using loader to get routes, for example: \Closure function or filepath or directory path ->group(function () use ($manager) {
                     $manager
                         ->name('users.')
-                        ->endpoint('users:')
+                        // if first symbol is a special character [\p{P}\p{S}] - it will be used for concatenation ->endpoint(':users')
                         ->group(function () use ($manager) {
-                            // using builder
+                            // collect your console routes with web routes in single cached collection! why not?
                             $manager->cli('dump', 'TestUserController@dump')
                                 // we use `corneltek/getoptionkit` package so before `&gt;` could be any supported signature
                                 //